Available in VPC

 TLS settings example

 You can apply a TLS/SSL certificate to your load balancer through the service specifications.
-Set the certificate number (nrn) registered in Certificate Manager to service.beta.kubernetes.io/ncloud-load-balancer-ssl-certificate-no and set the number of the port that uses TLS to the service.beta.service.beta.kubernetes.io/ncloud-load-balancer-tls-ports annotation.
-Below is an example of encrypting the traffic coming through the 443 port (HTTPS) and forwarding it to the 80 port (HTTP).
+Assign the certificate number (NRN) registered in Certificate Manager to service.beta.kubernetes.io/ncloud-load-balancer-ssl-certificate-no and set the TLS port number to service.beta.service.beta.kubernetes.io/ncloud-load-balancer-tls-ports annotation.
+Below is an example encrypting the traffic coming through the port 443 (HTTPS) and forwarding it to the port 80 (HTTP).

 kind: Service